valentino7504/movie-revenue-vs-budget-analysis/README.md

-# movie-revenue-prediction
+# Movie Revenue Prediction
-Predicting movie revenue using just the movie's budget
+### Simple linear regression project to model the relationship between movie budgets and their revenue

+## Contents